EMA NI Provider - Introduction

 About this tutorials series

-This tutorial series guides you through the construction of a Non Interactive Provider (NIP) for publishing Market Price streaming information and Order Books over a Thomson Reuters Enterprise Platform (TREP).
+This tutorial series guides you through the construction of a Non Interactive Provider (NIP) for publishing Market Price streaming information and Order Books over a The Refinitiv Enterprise Platform (TREP).
 By following this series you’ll learn how to build a simple, but yet complete, Non Interactive Provider application that implements all the features required to run in a production environment.
 This includes:

 - Establishing network communication to the infrastructure and logging in.